serendeepia/serendeepia.github.io/_careers/deep_learning_engineer.md

 This is an initial contract position for a short projects (1 to 3 months) with an hourly rate of 40€.
 Once in our network there will be very solid possibilities to be involved in further projects.

 Responsibilities
-* Cleaning and prepare the datasets
+* Clean and prepare datasets
-* Choose the best state of the art model for the project
+* Choose the best state of the art model for each project
-* Provide metrics of the quality of the models
+* Provide quality metrics of the models
 * Deploy models in production environments doing the required integrations

 Desirable skills and qualifications